-A recent 2025 Independent Evaluation by Expectation State is found below.
-This quantitative and qualitative study was completed across 10 sampled Spot communities, with over 200 Catalysts, learners, community member, headteachers and staff interviewed in the process.
+In 2025, we commissioned a quantitative and qualitative study across 10 sampled Spot communities, with over 200 Catalysts, learners, community members, headteachers and staff interviewed in the process.

 Here are some key quotations from the study: